IA-LINK/AirBnB_clone/web_static/README.md

 4. Search!

 This is an HTML page that displays a header, footer and a filters box with a search button.

+5. More filters

+This is an HTML page that displays a header, footer and a filters box.